 An impulse buy at a department store could include picking up a new shirt or pair of pants solely because it was on a rack with a huge red sale sign on it.
 Or if you’ve heard the term “end cap,” those are the tantalizing impulse buy items that stores put at the end of each aisle as you want down the main thoroughfare.

 Think about what your patients experience when they walk into your office.
-Do you have your CBD products, topicals, supplements, and other products displayed in a way that is compelling enough to make your patients want to buy them — even if they had no intention of doing so when they came in?
+Do you have your supplements and other products displayed in a way that is compelling enough to make your patients want to buy them — even if they had no intention of doing so when they came in?

 Identifying the impulse buyer